Borrowing From Your Life Insurance Policy’s Cash Value

 One of the benefits of cash value life insurance such as whole life and universal life is the ability to take out a life insurance loan against the cash value in your life insurance policy.

 This has been termed “borrowing from yourself,” and while the interest you pay on such loans actually goes to the insurance company, the fact that your remaining cash value continues to earn interest does make the process similar to being your own “banker.”

 The idea here is that because your remaining cash value after the loan has been paid out still earns interest, the actual interest rate on the loan will often be much lower than would be the case if you took out a personal loan from a bank or used a credit card.

-In addition to going over the details of the loan process we’ll also cover the types of circumstances likely to be most favorable for taking out such a loan.
+In addition to going over the details of the loan process we’ll also cover the types of circumstances likely to be most favorable for taking out life insurance loans.

-The following five (5) benefits of borrowing against your permanent life insurance policy’s cash value will provide a glimpse into why permanent coverage is a great vehicle for creating wealth and leaving a legacy.
+The following seven (7) benefits of borrowing against your permanent life insurance policy’s cash value will provide a glimpse into why cash value life insurance is a great vehicle for creating wealth and leaving a legacy.

 Because the insurance company uses your cash value account as collateral for a loan, there is no lengthy application process or credit checks.
 Contrast this with cash out refinance, where you must qualify before you can tap into the equity of your home.

 There are no qualifications or hoops to jump through besides having enough money in your cash balance to fund the loan.

 The money from the loan can typically be in your pocket in as little as a week’s time.